-Prior to the first occupation of any of the dwellings hereby permitted, the access road and turning areas shall be provided and surfaced in hard bound permeable materials in accordance with the approved Site Layout Plan Drawing No. 2890-08 Rev D received by the local planning authority on 14 March 2018 and Landscaping Plan Drawing No. 2890-13 Rev D received by the local planning authority on 21 March 2018.
+2. Prior to the first occupation of any of the dwellings hereby permitted, the access road and turning areas shall be provided and surfaced in hard bound permeable materials in accordance with the approved Site Layout Plan Drawing No. 2890-08 Rev I and Landscaping Plan Drawing No. 2890-13 Rev F received by the local planning authority on 13 April 2018.